 The iPhone moment in media

-A few recent technological developments have brought us many everyday conveniences and made our work more efficient, ergo made most of us richer, but none so much as the smartphone.
+A few recent technological developments have brought us many everyday conveniences and made our work more efficient; ergo, made most of us richer, but none so much as the smartphone.

 Now we know that engineers at major mobile phone manufacturers had prototypes of smartphones years earlier.
 Managers killed the idea.
 They saw the public fascination with the big-screen TVs and the industry’s chase to make cellular phones as small as possible.
 They could not imagine why people would want awkwardly large mobile phones with inconveniently small screens.